The Jackson Family

 Welcome to Prospect Park

-Instead of retaliating with anger, Madison came up with a plan - to build a new playground in his family’s backyard that welcomed all children.
-His plan worked.
+Instead of retaliating with anger, Madison came up with a plan — to build a new playground in his family’s backyard.

-The Jackson’s playground quickly became a hub of play and inclusivity for all children regardless of their race or background.
+The Jackson’s playground quickly became a space for all children regardless of their race or background.

 Madison’s decision to think creativity and inclusivity lives on as a beacon of resilience and hope in the community.

-Marvel, Helen, and Zelma were the first Black students to graduate from Pratt Community School, marking an important step toward greater racial equality in Minneapolis education.
+Marvel, Helen and Zelma were the first Black students to attend and graduate from Pratt Community School, marking an important step toward greater racial equality in Minneapolis education.

 The Jackson’s legacy remains a lasting beacon of inspiration and hope in Prospect Park.